Symbolic Simulator Operations¶

 Expressions created from latch variables are only used to define transition

-systems using the write_aig function and not be sent to check_sat
+systems using the write_aig function and not be sent to check_sat.

 See write_aig for discssion about how to define the updated latch